One of the most common emotions after discovering an affair is betrayed spouse anger.

 The Exploders

-While this may provide temporary relief, it rarely produces the results they want.
+While this exploding anger may provide temporary relief, it rarely produces the results they want.
+More often than not it does the opposite, because the unfaithful spouse stops listening.
+Walls go up.
+Defensiveness increases.

 What Anger Is Really Trying to Tell You